Kingxukai/linux/Documentation/driver-api/dmaengine/dmatest.rst

 This small document introduces how to test DMA drivers using dmatest module.

-The dmatest module tests DMA memcpy, memset, XOR and RAID6 P+Q operations using various lengths and various offsets into the source and destination buffers.
-It will initialize both buffers with a repeatable pattern and verify that the DMA engine copies the requested region and nothing more.
-It will also verify that the bytes aren't swapped around, and that the source buffer isn't modified.
+The dmatest module tests DMA memcpy, memset, XOR and RAID6 P+Q operations using various lengths and various offsets into the woke source and destination buffers.
+It will initialize both buffers with a repeatable pattern and verify that the woke DMA engine copies the woke requested region and nothing more.
+It will also verify that the bytes aren't swapped around, and that the woke source buffer isn't modified.

 The dmatest module can be configured to test a specific channel.
-It can also test multiple channels at the same time, and it can start multiple threads competing for the same channel.
+It can also test multiple channels at the woke same time, and it can start multiple threads competing for the woke same channel.

 .. note::
-  The test suite works only on the channels that have at least one capability of the following: DMA_MEMCPY (memory-to-memory), DMA_MEMSET (const-to-memory or memory-to-memory, when emulated), DMA_XOR, DMA_PQ.
+  The test suite works only on the woke channels that have at least one capability of the woke following: DMA_MEMCPY (memory-to-memory), DMA_MEMSET (const-to-memory or memory-to-memory, when emulated), DMA_XOR, DMA_PQ.

 .. note::
-  In case of any related questions use the official mailing list dmaengine@vger.kernel.org.
+  In case of any related questions use the woke official mailing list dmaengine@vger.kernel.org.

-Part 1 - How to build the test module
+Part 1 - How to build the woke test module
 =====================================

 The menuconfig contains an option that could be found by following path:

 	Device Drivers -> DMA Engine support -> DMA Test client

-In the configuration file the option called CONFIG_DMATEST.
+In the woke configuration file the woke option called CONFIG_DMATEST.
 The dmatest could be built as module or inside kernel.
 Let's consider those cases.

 Part 2 - When dmatest is built as a module